ServerEngine REST API

 Automated Remediation

-Create “self-healing” actions.
-A monitoring tool (like ManageEngine OpManager ) sends a webhook alert; a script interprets it and calls the ServerEngine API to run a remediation script on the affected server.
+OpManager or any monitoring tool sends a webhook; a bridge script interprets it and calls the ServerEngine API to remediate the affected server instantly.